 If I had to choose only one of the two, I'd probably opt for EAAs, which offer a more complete profile.

 For personalized advice and supplement recommendations, don't hesitate to talk to your Shop Santé advisor in store.
-Happy training!
+Have a great training!

 Félix Daigle, Shop Santé Ambassador